 According to Lola VFX, the visual effects studio who have worked on all three Captain America movies, in order to create the "young Tony Stark" illusion: "Every feature of the face and body needed to be addressed in some fashion.
 One thing that happens to all of us is that the skin of the face gradually lowers in certain areas, and needs to be 'lifted' back to where it was at the age in question.
 But other changes are incredibly subtle, such as increase in the way light reflects off the sheen of the skin, a reduction in the appearance of tiny blood vessels under the surface of some parts of the face, or more blood flow in the cheeks giving them that familiar youthful 'glow'.
 The shot was nearly four thousand frames long, with Tony Stark turning from one side to the other multiple times, physically interacting with other actors, and the set itself, and moving closer to the camera for a very long, uninterrupted close-up."

-(at around 1h 45 mins) When F.R.I.D.A.Y. shows Tony Stark the photos of Zemo, he asks if she's run facial recognition, to which she replies "What do I look like?"
+(At around one hour and forty-five minutes) When F.R.I.D.A.Y. shows Tony Stark the photos of Zemo, he asks if she's run facial recognition, to which she replies "What do I look like?"
 He said, "I don't know.
 I've been picturing a redhead."
-Kerry Condon, who voices F.R.I.D.A.Y., is a redhead.
+Kerry Condon, who voiced F.R.I.D.A.Y., is a redhead.

 Costume Designer Judianna Makovsky said her favorite character to design, was Paul Bettany's Vision.
 She said she dressed him very stylishly, with elegant cashmere sweaters and cardigans, and gave him one of the "dandiest accessories", an ascot.
 She said that even though it might not be visible in the movie, he's wearing an ascot in most of his civilian scenes.

-(at around 1h 27 mins) On The Late Late Show with James Corden (2015), Paul Rudd admitted that much of Ant-Man's star struck reactions to meeting Captain America and his allies, were greatly based on his own real first reactions upon meeting those cast members.
+(At around one hour and twenty-seven minutes) On The Late Late Show with James Corden (2015), Paul Rudd admitted that much of Ant-Man's star struck reactions to meeting Captain America and his allies, were greatly based on his own real first reactions upon meeting those cast members.
 He even owned up to the inappropriate "arm fondling" bit, though it was in fact Sebastian Stan's mechanical arm he was so interested in, rather than Captain America's, as depicted in the film.

 Martin Freeman described Everett Ross as someone who "Works for the American government, and works in conjunction with the superheroes, and certain agencies that help to tame the superheroes' power."
 In terms of whether Ross would side with Stark or Rogers in the film, Freeman said that Ross is "ambiguous" and "You don't know whether he's good or bad", so "You're not quite sure which side he's on.
 It looks a little bit like he's playing one game, when actually he's playing another."